 The good news is that the additional screen real estate and overall size means Apple was able to cram in additional battery in the 7 Plus.
 The smaller iPhone 7 has a 1,960 mAh (7.45 Wh) cell, compared to 2,900 mAh (11 Wh) in the larger version.

 Of course, the higher pixel density on the larger iPhone 7 Plus means it also has more pixels to push around the screen than the smaller iPhone 7.
-But not matter which iPhone 7 you choose, powering that 25% brighter display from last year is going to take its toll on the battery.
+But no matter which iPhone 7 you choose, powering that 25% brighter display from last year is going to take its toll on the battery.

 Perhaps more important to note though, is that the new iPhone 7 received a 14.5% larger battery than the iPhone 6s whereas the iPhone 7 Plus only got a 5.5% increase from last year’s Plus version.

 This means the difference in battery life between the two iPhone 7s should be significantly decreased this year.
-Only time will tell, but I wouldn’t be surprised to find out that this year’s iPhones have much more similar battery life than last year.

 Both new iPhones are rocking the new quad-core Apple A10 Fusion chip (the first time an iPhone has housed a quad-core processor), which should add to their general battery efficiency because the CPU now has options between high performance and low energy cores for less demanding tasks.
 There’s also a fancy new hexa-core GPU that’s 50% faster than the graphics chip in the 6s.

-As you no doubt already know, the other big difference between the iPhone 7 and iPhone 7 Plus is the presence of two cameras on the back of the larger version.
+The other big difference between the iPhone 7 and iPhone 7 Plus is the presence of two cameras on the back of the larger version.
 No doubt this is one of the contributing factors to the smaller increase in battery size from last year on the iPhone 7 Plus compared to the 7: that extra camera lens had to fit somewhere.

 Both new iPhones have a wider aperture than the iPhone 6s (f/1.8 on the main camera, f/2.8 on the zoom lens and f/2.2 on the front-facing camera), have added two LEDs to offer a total of four, added a Flicker Sensor for artificial lighting, gained a new image signal processor.